bcvillano/skeletor/README.md

 where task_id is assigned by the server to the task when it is created to keep track of different tasks.

 In future updates, the download and update actions are planned to be added, which will allow client to download files from the server and exfiltrate files.

+# Usage
+Currently, the skelctl command line utility is the primary way of interacting with the skeletor server.